dlwicksell/axiom/README.md

     $ ./install

 To install in quiet mode, add the -q flag.
-This will allow you to install M-tools non-interactively..
+This will allow you to install Axiom non-interactively..

     $ ./install -q

-**NOTE:** Using install in quiet mode will overwrite existing files that are used by M-tools.
+**NOTE:** Using install in quiet mode will overwrite existing files that are used by Axiom.
 Make sure that you have the $gtmroutines environment variable defined, so that install -q will know where to put KBAWDUMP.m.

-If you want to install M-tools manually, make sure you copy the following files and directories to the right places at a minimum.
+If you want to install Axiom manually, make sure you copy the following files and directories to the right places at a minimum.
 <MUMPS-source-directory> refers to a directory in your $gtmroutines
 environment variable..

-    $ cp m-tools/KBAWDUMP.m <MUMPS-source-directory>
+    $ cp axiom/KBAWDUMP.m <MUMPS-source-directory>
-    $ cp m-tools/mktags ~/bin
+    $ cp axiom/mktags ~/bin
-    $ cp m-tools/vimrc ~/.vimrc
+    $ cp axiom/vimrc ~/.vimrc
-    $ cp -r m-tools/vim ~/.vim
+    $ cp -r axiom/vim ~/.vim

 If you are installing manually, you will also need to install the mktags and KBAWDUMP man pages.
 For information on how to do that on your system, consult